Youngestdev/abdul/redux-react-context-api-post.md

 # Conclusion.
 We surely prefer the Contextual API method of handling state management right ?
 Yes.
 But this should be taken note of:
-> Redux should be used in Large scall react apps as Context API might slow dowb react apps.
+> Redux should be used in Large scale react apps as Context API might slow dowb react apps.
 It isn't advisable to use Redux for byte-sized projects instead, use the context API.